 Picking out individual PRAL food and foods groups may be time-consuming.
 However, an easier way to decrease your acid levels is by following these renal diet guidelines.

-Increase your consumption of fruits and vegetables that are good for kidney health.
 The key to lowering your acid production will be to eat more foods that make base.
-Therefore, tating a large number of fruits and vegetables is an easy way to ensure this.
+Therefore, eating a large number of fruits and vegetables is an easy way to ensure this.

-Limit your servings of high PRAL proteins.
 Animal protein foods can do to a number on your kidneys.
 Even just reducing protein portion sizes can lower the amount of acid that is being produced.
-A good rule of thumb is having about 3 oz.
-Or look at the portion in relation to the size of your palm.
-If it’s bigger than your hand then you should scale back on the size.

 PRAL Diet Comparisons